DaveyManuel/Peeps-and-Pubs/README.md

 ## **Peeps & Pubs**
 Project Description:
-Peeps and Pub's (P&P) LLC., Is an interactive tool with the power to create customizable real world experiences in local neighborhood with local business.
+Peeps and Pub's (P&P) LLC., Is an interactive tool with the power to customize real world experiences in local neighborhood with local business.

-This tool is created with both the user in mind, not just as a patron but as a business owner allowing for benefits that only patron who have the app can be part of.

-When a user or users (Peeps) decide to pick an area where they want to spend time in, our app will create a Pub Crawl(Pub's)that best suits their desired range (prices & distance)
+This tool is created with the user in mind.
+When a user or users (Peeps) decide to pick an area where they want to spend time in theyllbe able to find the perfecte eatery to enjoy themselves in.

-As business owners, the users can register their locals for promotions & deals so that patrons can be incentivized to visit their locals.
+And once there, if the conversation lacks, or the modd dampens, they'll be able to enjoy drinking games that will surely make the night more exciting.

+## **Key Elements & Features
+Customizable entertainment for all, in a localized area of your choosing, with the possibility of connecting with strangers whom share the same goal of having a good time.

+The app in a global scale will also allow users to interact with other users for entertainment or personal experiences.

 The app will be able to store the users Path from beginning to end, saving all visited locals and allowing for personalized review for further visit.

-The app in a global scale will also allow users to interact with other users for entertainment or personal experiences.

 The app will be able to capture the user's city selection, the amount of people they will be crawling with, and the locations that they want to crawl.
 The user can also select individual bars and build their own crawl.

-## **Key Elements & Features
-Customizable entertainment for all price ranges while out on the town, in a localized area of your choosing, with the possibility of connecting with strangers whom share the same goal of having a good time.

 ## **Motivation:
 To create an interactive and affordable experience while getting to know local business.

 ## **Tech/Framework used:
-HTML, CSS, JavaScript, JQuery, AJAX, Materialize, Google Maps/ Maps Javascript API, The cocktail db, //Firebase
+HTML, CSS, JavaScript, JQuery, AJAX, YELP API, Javascript, The cocktail db, //Firebase

 ## **New Technology Used:
-Materialize.io, Google Maps/ Maps Javascript API
+Bulma.io, Yelp, Javascript API

 ## **API Reference:
-Google Maps/ Maps Javascript API ( Start point and appended locations), The cocktail db ( The drink option), //(Firebase (store user selection).
+Yelp, The cocktail db ( The drink option).

 # Copyright:  Hader Cortes, David Sanchez, Fidel Bello, Raquel Diaz, Nathan Walker